-4. TRUSTEE KNOWLEDGE AND UNDERSTANDING
+5. TRUSTEE KNOWLEDGE AND UNDERSTANDING

 The Trustees are expected to meet the requirements for knowledge and understanding, as set out in s247 of the Pensions Act 2004 pertaining to individual Trustees, i.e. that they are conversant with key documents relating to the Funds, and have knowledge and understanding of pensions and trust law and the principles of funding and investment.
-This section describes the policies and programmes in place (including during the scheme year) to ensure these knowledge and understanding requirements are met, and specific steps taken during the year.
+This section describes the policies and programmes in place (including during the scheme year) to ensure the knowledge and understanding requirements are met, and specific steps taken during the year.

 The Trust Deed & Rules provide for the Funds to be governed by a board of 14 Trustees, consisting of seven Employer Nominated, five Member Nominated and two Pensioner Nominated Trustees.
-As at 31 March 2021 there were four Members' Trustees with one vacancy, which was filled shortly after the year-end.
-Each Trustee serves for a fixed three-year term and can be re-appointed following each term.
-As at 31 March 2021, the average period of service as a Trustee is 8 years - 6 Trustees have been in office for 6 years or less, whilst 5 Trustees, including the Chair and the Deputy Chairs, have been in office for 10 years or more.
+As at 31 March 2022 there was one Pensioner Nominated Trustee vacancy and a vacancy for the Members' Deputy Chair position, both of which were filled shortly after the year-end.

+Each Trustee serves for a fixed three-year term and can be reappointed following each term.
+As at 31 March 2022, the average period of service as a Trustee was 7 years with 4 Trustees having been in office for 5 years or less, whilst 4 Trustees, including the Chair and the Employers' Deputy Chair, had been in office for 10 years or more.
 There is a wide spectrum of trustee experience and, therefore, the training programme both keeps the experienced Trustees up to date with pension developments and gives newer Trustees a basis, in line with the minimum requirements, on which to develop their knowledge and experience.